Génie Hydro | Consulting en Ressources Hydriques

 Figure 3 Newly constructed diversion structure and the diversion tunnel

-Figure 4 Vegetation covers around 2.8 km of the Pont-Rouge, Photo was taken on 4.03.2014
+Figure 4 Vegetation covers around 2.8 km of the Pont-Rouge, Photo taken on 4.03.2014

-Figure 5 Eroded bank at around 4km upstream of the D/S end (photo was taken on 4.03.2014)
+Figure 5 Eroded bank at around 4km upstream of the D/S end (photo taken on 4.03.2014)

-Figure 6 Unstable bank at around 4km of the D/S end (Photo was taken on 4.03.2014)
+Figure 6 Unstable bank at around 4km of the D/S end (Photo taken on 4.03.2014)

 Data

-Figure 7 Cobbles along the main river bed
+Figure 7 Cobbles along the main riverbed

 Figure 8 Bank vegetation cover of the river (represent 60-70%)